emmz3230/Routing-Controller-Doc/docs/Using authorization features/@CurrentUser-decorator.md

 }
 ```

-If you mark `@CurrentUser` as `required` and currentUserChecker logic will return empty result, then routing-controllers will throw authorization required error.
+If you mark `@CurrentUser` as `required` and currentUserChecker logic return empty result, then routing-controllers throw authorization required error.